MR-Addict/mdbook-embedify/docs/src/local/scroll-to-top.md

 # Scroll to top button

-Scroll to top button allows users to smoothly scroll back to the top of the page.
+Scroll to top button allows users to quickly smoothly scroll back to the top of the page.

 ## Options